When I was growing up, my household looked different from the idyllic families that were portrayed on the television shows I enjoyed.

 Define Who You Want To Be

-Make a conscious effort to know who you want to be and to work toward becoming that person.
+Make a conscious effort to know who you want to be and work toward becoming that person.
 This may take some time depending on the severity of your family dysfunction.

 Learn more about emotional maturity and how to communicate effectively in relationships.